magicmarc/marks-reverie/src/content/posts/Act_II_The_Bookcase_Opens.md

 Sir!
 Sir!
 You must join us at the assembly this evening!
 Such a rare honour, a new gentleman in our midst!

 **MARK** *(alarmed)*:
 Assembly?
 As in… public gathering?
 Dancing?
-No—absolutely not—
+No... absolutely not...

 **MR COLLINS** *(ignoring him, grabbing his arm)*:
 It is settled.
 Lady Catherine shall be most gratified.